North Brunswick, New Jersey

 North Brunswick is a township in Middlesex County, in the U.S. state of New Jersey.
 It is centrally located in the Raritan Valley region within the New York metropolitan area.
 As of the 2020 United States census, the township's population was 43,905, an increase of 3,163 (+7.8%) from the 2010 census count of 40,742, which in turn reflected an increase of 3,455 (+12.3%) from the 36,287 counted in the 2000 census.

 North Brunswick is located south of New Brunswick.
-It was named named for its earlier-established neighbor, South Brunswick.
+It was named for its earlier-established neighbor, South Brunswick.
 Brunswick comes from New Brunswick, which was named after the German city of Braunschweig, formerly translated in English as Brunswick or for the British royal House of Brunswick.
 North and South Brunswick, in turn, became the namesakes for East Brunswick.
 Alternatively, the city gets its name from King George II of Great Britain, the Duke of Brunswick-Lüneburg.